qube-ai/switch_node/README.md

-# Baby Qube
+# Switch Node

 ## TODO

   1. Changing Mesh name and password.
 Otherwise homes that are side by side will share the data automatically.
 Which is wrong.
 We need to create unique mesh names and passwords
   2. Ability to change the priority of physical switch or cloud message.
-  3. Add ability to perform an OTA update from master.
+  3. Add ability to perform an OTA update from gateway.
-  4. Change GPIO0 to TX and GPIO2 to RX
-  5. Implement software serial on GPIO0 and GPIO2 with preprocessor definitions to remove serial statements from release code.
-(Create a release build and a debug build).

 ## Getting Started